NeverBehave/IX2-dl-alarm/readme.md

 ##### UBoot

+Tips: To access UART, removing the front panel (5 screws) is easier than back (need to remove cables)

 - The top three pin (JP1) with jump is for 3.3v/5v mode, by default is 3.3v.
 - Skip the first Pin (Which is the one from the right when you pointing the pin toward yourself, board facing up) and connect as following: